argoproj-labs/argocd-autopilot/docs/commands/argocd-autopilot_application_create.md

       --token string                   Bearer token for authentication to the API server --type string                    The application type (kustomize|dir)
-      --user string                    The name of the kubeconfig user to use --wait-timeout duration          If not '0s', will connect try to connect to the cluster and wait until the application is in Synced status for the specified timeout period.
+      --user string                    The name of the kubeconfig user to use --wait-timeout duration          If not '0s', will try to connect to the cluster and wait until the application is in 'Synced' status for the specified timeout period
 ```

 ### Options inherited from parent commands